JPWORLD/monami555.github.io/_posts/2017-02-19-algorithms-revision.md

 - tricky only for a node that has 2 children; replace with the one which is the most on th left out of all its left subtrees

 Note that insertions/deletions can create unbalanced trees which are no longer so optimal - that's why data randomness is often desired.
 An example of always balanced trees are the red-black trees.

+### Priority queue

+It works on elements that have priorities assigned.
+Priority queue has the two operations available:

+- add element
+- remove and return element with highest priority

+It is most often implemented using *heap*, but can also be implemented using simple array, or binary tree.

+### Hash tables

+Each element has a function applied that maps it to _array index_.
+Looking up an index in an array is fast.
+Of course two elements can map to the same index, that's why:

+- the mapping function has to be chosen carefully, so that it maps the values uniformly
+- for the duplicates we can use a linked list - so each cell in hash table is actually a list
+- another option for duplicates is to put the duplicate in nearest empty space - will be fast enough to find it

+The example function for strings is: sum of powers of lengths of the alphabet times the code of the character (in other words the strings are "digits" in a number system of base=size of the alphabet), modulo (arbitrary) m.

+Hashing can be used for string matching - e.g. Rabin Karp algorithm that hashes each next segment using the information of the has of the previous one, and running in up to Θ(n + m), instead of the naive Θ(nm).

 ## Sorting & Search